Disappearing Cobblestones

 Guide 〰️

-It has been reported that the municipality of that medieval-romance dream town, Bruges, keeps losing its cobblestones.
-Pocketing a stone or two is really just pilgrim behaviour updated for the age of modern tourism: in the Middle Ages believers chiselled souvenirs from Jerusalem’s paving; now weekenders lift a rounded set-stone from beside the Dijver.
-Surprisingly, Bruges, unlike Jerusalem, has no syndrome named after it — an oversight perhaps, because this Venice of the North remains a magical and somewhat entrancing place.
-This summer it will once again be Belgium’s most visited destination.
-Locals shrug (‘too many tourists, and anyway it’s always there’), yet the town, watched over by its step-gabled skylines and rickety carillons, still radiates authentic charm.
+On a train to Bruges‑Saint‑Pierre from Brussels‑Midi, a comical news article came my way: CNN reported that the municipality of this medieval‑romance dream town keeps losing its cobblestones.
+Pocketing a stone or two is just pilgrim behaviour updated for the age of modern tourism: in the Middle Ages, believers chiselled souvenirs from Jerusalem’s paving and the Church of the Holy Sepulchre – now, weekenders lift a rounded set stone from beside the Dijver.
+Surprisingly, Bruges, unlike Jerusalem, has no syndrome named after it, which is an oversight perhaps, because this Venice of the North remains a magical and somewhat entrancing place.
+This summer it will once again be Belgium’s most‑visited destination.
+Locals shrug (‘too many tourists, and anyway it’s always there’, – says an art historian Johannes, who now resides in Ghent but whose family roots go back to well‑known Brugeois lacemakers), but the town, watched over by its step‑gabled skylines and rickety carillons, still radiates some of its authentic charm.

-For accommodation, the Hotel De Tuilerieën is, beyond doubt, the house you want.
-Inside, a mellow duet of creams and Wedgwood blues sets a tranquil mood, while outside a slip of terrace kisses the canal.
-Rooms on the top floor offer their own kind of magic, allowing guests to survey the beautiful spires of the city’s churches and overhear the bells that ring gently there in the afternoon.
-Breakfast unfolds beneath espaliered pear trees: a silver pot of coffee and waffles covered in sugar powder and clouds of Chantilly.
-You eat, you promenade and watch the well-fed swans practising indifference, and Bruges begins to feel privately yours.
+For hotel accommodation, the De Tuilerieën is, beyond doubt, the house you want.
+Inside, a mellow duet of creams and Wedgwood blues sets a tranquil mood; outside, a slip of a terrace kisses the canal.
+Rooms on the top floor offer their own kind of magic, allowing guests to survey the beautiful spires of the city’s churches and overhear the bells that ring gently in the slow patrician afternoons.
+Breakfast unfolds beneath espaliered pear trees: a silver pot of coffee and waffles covered in icing sugar and clouds of Chantilly.
+You eat, promenade, and watch the well‑fed swans practising indifference, and Bruges begins to feel privately yours despite the otherwise Disneylandish theme-park ambiance.

-Cultural pursuits start at the Groeningemuseum, locus of Early Netherlandish painting, where Jan van Eyck’s Madonna with Canon van der Paele greets visitors in sublime fashion.
-Look closely and St George’s polished shield reveals a tiny self-portrait of the artist — a clever optical trick.
-The remainder of the galleries opens up like an illuminated manuscript; whether you admire Hugo van der Goes’s bold acidic hues or complex Boschian iconography, you will find something to look closely at.
-May I suggest that Jan Provoost’s Death and the Miser, too, should merit your attention, for it is a strikingly unusual painting that poses more riddles than it provides answers to a contermporary onlooker.
-A short walk across the courtyard (one of the joys of a town you can cross in twenty minutes) stands the Sint-Janhospitaal, a former infirmary housing Hans Memling’s celebrated Last Judgement triptych.
+Cultural pursuits start at the Groeningemuseum, the locus of Early Netherlandish painting, where Jan van Eyck’s Madonna with Canon van der Paele greets visitors in a sublime fashion.
+St George’s polished shield reveals a tiny self‑portrait of the artist – one of the clever optical trick for which Van Eyck is celebrated.
+The remainder of the galleries opens up like an illuminated manuscript; whether you admire Hugo van der Goes’s bold, acidic hues or complex proverbial Boschian iconography, you will find something to look closely at.
+Jan Provoost’s Death and the Miser, too, might merit your attention, for it is a strikingly unusual painting that poses more riddles than it provides answers to a contemporary onlooker, the intellectual resourcefulness of this less famous Bourgeois painter being second to none.
+A short walk across the courtyard (one of the joys of a town you can cross in twenty minutes) stands the Sint‑Janhospitaal, a former infirmary housing Hans Memling’s celebrated Last Judgement triptych.
 Its narrative richness (the Four Horsemen of the Apocalypse alone deserve lingering scrutiny) is accompanied by displays on medieval medicine, offering a rare chance to appreciate Memling’s art in situ.

-Next to Sint-Janhospitaal there is a picturesque bridge (one of the many, of course) with a beautiful tiny garden connected to it.
-This hortus concludes (enclosed garden) is accessible through one of the narrow passageways, so it is my strong recommendation to wonder around the stone maze.
-If it is your desire to admire more nature, go to the Minnerwaterpark and sit by the river.
-Perhaps take your embroidery with you, or a book — it is a lovely place to stay at for a second.
+Next to Sint‑Janhospitaal there is a picturesque bridge (one of many, of course) with a beautiful tiny garden connected to it.
+This hortus conclusus (enclosed garden) is accessible through one of the narrow passageways, so it is my strong recommendation to wander around the stone maze.
+If it is your desire to admire more nature, go to Minnewaterpark and sit by the river.
+Perhaps take your embroidery with you, or a book, for it is a lovely place to stay for a second and let your mind take five.

-Evenings invite liquid exploration, we are in Belgium after all.
+Evenings invite liquid exploration – we are in Belgium, after all.
 Until Bruges I had never encountered the ‘fantastic beer horn’, but the town’s beer lists eclipse many a St James’s wine bible.
-Succumbing to curiosity, I traded my habitual Chardonnay for Westfalle served in that ceremonious horn —an experience to behold (and to hold, quite carefully), rewarding both palate and photograph.
-Traditional beer stews merit equal attention, and the fare at Gambrinus proves warming and generous.
+Succumbing to curiosity, I traded my habitual Chardonnay for Westfalle served in a ‘fantastic beer horn’, which is an experience to behold (and to hold, quite carefully), rewarding both palate and photograph.
+Traditional beer stews merit equal attention, and the fare at Gambrinus proves generous compared to other central restaurants.

 Sweet cravings meet their match in waffles.
-Bruges, a city running on sugar, venerates two shrines: Lizzie’s, beloved by locals for plate-sized waffles buried beneath icing snow, and Otto Waffle Atelier, where batter is piped into an antique iron that stamps it into a rosette crisp as spun ice, ready for adornments of dark chocolate and strawberries.
+Bruges venerates two shrines: Lizzie’s, beloved by locals for plate‑sized waffles buried beneath icing snow, and Otto Waffle Atelier, where batter is piped into an antique iron that stamps it into a crisp lace-like rosette.

 Fragmemento Mori